image2

 Which role would you like to play in the future?

-16. the escape room retro 🕵🏼
+16. The escape room retro 🕵🏼

 Escape rooms are a popular team building activity for a reason.
 They have just the right balance of "pressure" and "fun".